 Merck to Face Growing Number of Zostavax Lawsuit ClaimsJuly 12, 2019

 Merck & Co., an established top global player in the pharmaceutical market, faces a multitude of Zostavax lawsuit claims (MDL 2848 Request for Consolidation) regarding the drug which is supposed to prevent shingles in older adults.
 The consolidation was approved for the Eastern District of Pennsylvania.
 Merck & Co., generates some $42 billion dollars in revenues per year in the United States, although the company began as a drug store in Darmstadt, Germany in 1668.
 A Merck U.S. subsidiary became active in the U.S. in 1891, then in 1917 Merck became an independent American company.
+If you or someone you know has been injured from Merck’s Zostavax vaccine, USClaims can help provide the legal funding you need while your lawsuit against Merck shingles vaccine settles in court.

 What is Shingles?

 Shingles is a viral infection which typically causes a rash on the side of the face or body and usually affects those over the age of 50.
 Shingles can occur anywhere on the body, although it generally manifests as a single stripe of blisters wrapping around one side of the torso.
 Shingles is caused by the same virus that causes chickenpox—the varicella-zoster virus.
 Those adults who had chickenpox as a child have the virus in their body, lying dormant in nerve tissues near the spinal cord and brain.
 Many years later, the dormant virus can reactivate as shingles.
 Shingles is not life-threatening however can be extremely painful, causing tingling, numbness, burning, pain, sensitivity to touch, fluid-filled blisters which can break open, severe itching, fatigue, headache, fever and sensitivity to light.
 If you or a loved one suffered from side effects following a Zostavax shingles vaccine shot, you may be entitled to receive compensation in a Zostavax lawsuit.
-USClaims can help cover your both medical bills and day-to-day expenses while your case settles in court.
+USClaims can help cover your both medical bills and day-to-day expenses while your lawsuit against Merck shingles vaccine settles in court.

 Zostavax—A Vaccine for Shingles—Found to Cause Shingles